-- 1. Population Served: Adults over 18 years of age with SMI and meet nine (9) AOT criteria. - 2.
+- 1. Population Served: Adults over 18 years of age with SMI and meet nine (9) AOT criteria.
+This program aims to serve four (4) fully enrolled AOT clients.
+This program provides housing resources for those that qualify for full AOT services. - 2.
 Services Provided: Referral screening, outreach, and triage for referred clients.
 For those that meet the nine criteria, services include court monitored treatment planning and specialty mental health services.
 Treatment planning and care include pre and post crisis support, wrap-around support, crisis support, transportation to medical appointments, linkage to counseling and other supportive services, and access to transitional housing when needed.
 Support for life skills development, education, managing finances, and other appropriate integrated services according to individual client needs. - 3.
 Program Goals: Minimize risk of danger to self and community by providing intensive court monitored treatment planning to address individual client needs until the client is able and willing to engage in outpatient services without oversight of the court, or no longer meets the risk criteria. - 4.
 Program Evaluation Methods: The program monitors participation in outpatient treatment, reduction in danger to self and danger to others behavior, increased participation in pro-social, and recovery oriented behaviors.
 Program data is collected and shared throughout the year.

 Crisis Residential Treatment (CRT) Program: Mendocino County is working in partnership with mental health contract providers to develop a CRT facility to be funded in part through the Investment in Mental Health Wellness Grant.
 Additional MHSA/CSS funding along with Medi-Cal reimbursable services for crisis residential treatment will sustain this program.
-The CRT facility will provide a therapeutic milieu for consumers in crisis who have a serious mental health diagnosis and may also have co-occurring substance use and/or physical health challenges to be monitored and supported through their crisis at a sub-acute level.
+The CRT facility will be a general service development program that will provide a therapeutic milieu for consumers in crisis who have a serious mental health diagnosis and may also have co-occurring substance use and/or physical health challenges to be monitored and supported through their crisis at a sub-acute level.